ABBA IN NEED OF ENGINEERS

-The number of nurses worldwide taking the NCLEX (National Council Licensure Examination) has gone down considerably, registering only 9,719 takers in the entire year of 2011, and 3,892 takers in the first 6 months of 2012.
+The number of nurses taking the NCLEX (National Council Licensure Examination) all over the world continues to plummet, registering a total of 13,673 takers for the entire year of 2012, versus 25,908 takers in the 2006.

-NCLEX is the licensure exams of the U.S for foreign-educated nurses.
-For a foreign nurse to be employed in the U.S., she has to pass this exam.
-NCLEX is given in many countries of the world, including Manila and Cebu.
+The NCLEX is a licensure examination of the U.S. for foreign educated nurses.
+For a foreign nurse to become a registered nurse in the U.S. she has to pass the NCLEX, which is administered in many cities in the world, including Manila and Cebu.

-The decrease in the number of takers is apparently due to the slowdown in the approval of visas for the U.S. since the year 2008.
+The downtrend in the number of takers is due to the slowdown in the U.S. approval of visas for foreign nurses, starting in 2008.

 AGENCIES NOW REQUIRED TO BUY INSURANCE FOR WORKER